yearn/yearn-vaults-v3/TECH_SPEC.md

 No strategies can be added during shutdown

 Any relevant role will start pointing to the EMERGENCY_MANAGER in case new permissioned allowed actions need to be taken.

-TODO: keep it irreversible?

-TODO: emergencyFreeFunds: implement a way to force wind down of a strategy (even taking losses) only callable by EMERGENCY_MANAGER?

-# Yearn Registry Specification

-TODO